-Rupert Jenkins is a photography curator and freelance editor living in Denver, CO.
-In November 2011, after serving two years as Board Chair, he assumed the position of CPAC Executive Director.
-Before moving to Colorado in 2005, Rupert directed the San Francisco Arts Commission Gallery (1995-2005), and was Associate Director of San Francisco Camerawork (1989-1995), and director of San Francisco’s Eye Photography Gallery (1985-1988).
+Rupert Jenkins is an arts administrator, photography curator, and freelance editor living in Denver, CO.
+In November 2011, after serving two years as Board Chair, he assumed the position of CPAC’s Executive Director.
+Before moving to Colorado in 2005, Rupert directed the San Francisco Arts Commission Gallery (1995-2005), was Associate Director of San Francisco Camerawork (1989-1995), and director of San Francisco’s Eye Photography Gallery (1985-1988).

-Since 2011 he has reviewed portfolios for Photo Alliance in San Francisco, Society for Photographic Education, CENTER Santa Fe, and will be a meeting place reviewer at Houston Fotofest in March 2014.
+Since 2011 he has reviewed portfolios for Photo Alliance in San Francisco, Society for Photographic Education, CENTER Santa Fe, and Houston Fotofest.
 Several interviews with him can be found on the Untitled Art Show podcast website. email: email@example.com

 Rebecca Holt is a Colorado native who just graduated from the University of Colorado at Boulder with a Bachelors’ Degree in Psychology and Studio Arts with an emphasis in Photography.
 She first started with CPAC as an intern in October of 2013 in which she continued until the end of April 2014 when she then took the position of Administrative Assistant at CPAC. email: firstname.lastname@example.org